SurePly ® Plywood Underlayment Installation Guide

 - Not allowing the seam filler to dry sufficiently

 - Not sanding the seam filler smooth and even with the plywood underlayment

 - Panels not properly acclimated

 - Too high moisture content in flooring environment

 - Placing the fasteners more than 1/2" from the edges of the panels

 - Inconsistent fastener depth and blow-through along the edges of the panels

 Fastener blow-through is caused by not properly adjusting the drive depth or air pressure in your staple or nail gun, which can result in shooting the fastener completely through the underlayment.
 Nothing short of physical plywood failure such as delamination will be warranted with regard to telegraphing seams.

 Caution Regarding Point Overloading

-After installation, care should be taken to avoid “point overloading” of the finished floor.
-When moving or positioning any heavy object across the floor (such as a large appliance), place a minimum of 1/2″ plywood on top of the completed floor to prevent point overloading.
+Before moving or positioning any heavy object across the floor (such as a large appliance), place a minimum of 1/4" plywood on top of the completed floor to prevent point overloading.